Yugesh-Kumar-S/GSoC_Report_2025/docs/phase2.md

   Users can export recorded sensor readings into CSV files with timestamps and custom file names.

 - **Import**
-  Previously recorded sessions can be re-imported into the app for review and visualization.
+  Users can import CSV files directly from device storage into the app for review and visualization.

 - **Visualization**
-  Both live and imported data can be visualized using **interactive charts**, enabling pattern recognition and insights.
+  Both recorded and imported data can be visualized using **interactive charts**, enabling pattern recognition and insights.

 - **Sharing**
   CSV files can be shared externally, making it easier for users to collaborate or analyze data in other scientific tools.